medically reviewed by Dr Godmi Tresa

 (Sounds like the title of a new thriller story.
 Let's put on that detective hat.)

-• Hair thinning and bald patches: You can experience hair loss due to changes in the hair growth cycle.
+Hair thinning and bald patches : Hair loss can be seen due to differences in hair growth cycle.

 “I have massive hair fall, and my scalp is very itchy and tender.
 All this began after my menopause, and the only thing I want to solve is the itchy scalp, which makes me embarrassed.” - A Nirva Client